gcapes/git-course/_episodes/02-local.md

 The output from the `git status` command means that we have a clean directory i.e. no tracked but modified files.

-Now we will work a bit further on our *journal.txt* file by writing the introduction section.
+Now we will work a bit further on our *journal.md* file by writing the introduction section.

 ```
-$ gedit journal.txt
+$ gedit journal.md
 # Write introduction section
 ```
 {: .bash}